mabq/arch-base/README.md

 ## Why two different scrips?

-[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller node](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible).
-The post-installation script can be executed locally with `ansible-pull`, more details on that repository.
+[Ansible](https://archlinux.org/packages/extra/any/ansible/) is not included in the Archlinux [installation image](https://archlinux.org/download/), so this playbook (`local.yml`) must be executed from a [controller](https://docs.ansible.com/ansible/latest/getting_started/index.html#getting-started-with-ansible) machine.
+The second script can be executed locally with `ansible-pull`.

 ## Why not the `archinstall` script

-While the `archinstall` script makes things much easier, most of the times I tried to run it with encryption enabled it fails.
-It also won't allow you setup things like LVM or the size of the swap.
+Most of the times I tried to run the script with disk encryption enabled, it fails.
+More importantly, with Ansible you are not limited to the predefined set of options offered by the script, you can literally do whatever you want, like setting up LVM, adjust the swap size, etc.

+The second script should work regardless of the installation method.

 ## About this script